angrykoala/wendigo/README.md

 ```

 **class(selector)**
 Returns and array with the classes of the first element returned from the given css selector.
+Throws if no element is found.

 ```js
 const classes=await browser.class("div.container.main"); // Returns ["container", "main", "another-class"]